DS202-at-ISU/lab-2-lab2team9/README.md

 focus for this project since we are looking at the historic residential sales of houses in Ames since 2017.

+Hudson `Question 2:` The `Sale Price` and `Sale Date` (limited by `Bedrooms` because behavior could be different between 1 bedroom, and 4 bedroom homes) could have extra significance to learn more about how `Sale Price` has been effected by time.

 Grant `Question 3:` The range of the sale price variable is between 0 and 20,500,000.
 Most of the data seems to fall between 100,000 and 1,000,000.
 There are many outliers under 100,000 and over 20,000,000